Amritaac/DataScience/README (1).md

 ```

-## Demo
-DATASET
+## DATASET

 https://finance.yahoo.com/

-Sehments of data extracted from above link used in this project.
+Segments of data extracted from above link used in this project.
+FRom this static csv dataset with the help of python programming ausing loop and sleep random continuous events were generated .
+That event stream from local sytem goes to kafka in AWS instance.